HHS-Programming-in-Action/documents/README.md

 documents
 =========

-The documents repository holds example documents for use in the Programming in Action course at Hanover High
+The documents repository holds example documents for use in the Programming in Action course at Hanover High School.

+Example documents will include:

+* Functional Specification
+* Design Specification
+* Test Plan